-UWS 11.105 Temporary Suspension Of Duties Without Pay
+UWS 11.105 Temporary suspension from duties without pay

-- (1) The chancellor, after consulting with appropriate academic staff governance representatives, may suspend an academic staff member holding an indefinite appointment from duties without pay pending the final decision as to his or her dismissal where: - a.
-The academic staff member has been charged with a felony of a type listed in s.
+- (1) The chancellor, after consulting with appropriate academic staff governance representatives, may suspend an academic staff member holding an indefinite appointment from duties without pay pending the final decision as to dismissal where: - (a) The academic staff member has been charged with a felony of a type listed in s.
 UWS 11.102 (1) (a) and the chancellor, after following the provisions of s.
 UWS 11.104 (1) through (3), finds, in addition, that there is a substantial likelihood 1) that one or more of the conditions listed in s.
-UWS 11.102 (1) (b) through (e) are present, and 2) that the academic staff member has engaged in the conduct as alleged; or - b.
-The academic staff member is unable to report for work due to incarceration, conditions of bail or similar cause; or - c.
-The academic staff member has pleaded guilty or no contest to or been convicted of a felony of the type listed in s.
+UWS 11.102 (1) (b) through (e) are present, and 2) that the academic staff member has engaged in the conduct as alleged; or - (b) The academic staff member is unable to report for work due to incarceration, conditions of bail or similar cause; or - (c) The academic staff member has pleaded guilty or no contest to or been convicted of a felony of the type listed in s.
 UWS 11.102 (1) (a) and one or more of the conditions in s.
 UWS 11.102 (1) (b) through (e) are present. - (2) If the chancellor finds that the conditions in sub.
 (1) are present, he or she shall immediately notify the academic staff member, in writing, of the intent to impose a suspension without pay, and shall, within 2 working days, provide the academic staff member with an opportunity to be heard with regard to the matter.
 The academic staff member may be represented by counsel or another at this meeting.

-a.
-If, after affording the academic staff member the opportunity to be heard, the chancellor determines to suspend without pay, the chancellor shall inform the academic staff member of the suspension, in writing.
-The

-- chancellor's decision to suspend without pay under this section shall be final, except that: - b.
-If the chancellor later determines that the academic staff member should not be dismissed the chancellor may discontinue the proceedings, or may impose a lesser penalty, and except as provided in par. (c), shall order the payment of back pay for any period of the suspension for which the academic staff member was willing and able to report for work; - c.
-If the chancellor later determines, under par. (a) or (b), to recommend or impose as a lesser penalty the suspension of the academic staff member without pay, then any period of suspension without pay so recommended or ordered shall be offset by the period of any suspension without pay actually served by the academic staff member. - (4) If, after affording the academic staff member the opportunity to be heard, the chancellor determines that the conditions in sub.
+- (a) If, after affording the academic staff member the opportunity to be heard, the chancellor determines to suspend without pay, the chancellor shall inform the academic staff member of the suspension, in writing.
+The chancellor's decision to suspend without pay under this section shall be final, except that: - (b) If the chancellor later determines that the academic staff member should not be dismissed the chancellor may discontinue the proceedings, or may impose a lesser penalty, and except as provided in par. (c), shall order the payment of back pay for any period of the suspension for which the academic staff member was willing and able to report for work; - (c) If the chancellor later determines, under par. (a) or (b), to recommend or impose as a lesser penalty the suspension of the academic staff member without pay, then any period of suspension without pay so recommended or ordered shall be offset by the period of any suspension without pay actually served by the academic staff member. - (4) If, after affording the academic staff member the opportunity to be heard, the chancellor determines that the conditions in sub.
 (1) are not present or that a suspension without pay is otherwise not warranted, the provisions of s.
 UWS 11.08 shall apply.

-UWS 11.106 Board Review
+UWS 11.106 Board review

 A member of the academic staff on an indefinite appointment who has been dismissed for serious criminal misconduct may appeal this action to the board as provided in s.
 UWS 11.10.
+If the identity of an affected party is known to the university, the board shall make a reasonable attempt to notify the affected party of its decision at the same time as the academic staff member.